meza/agent-docs/CodeReview.md

 ## Review Thinking (Basis for Verdict)

 - <Write the actual review thinking.
-Include what you looked at (files/symbols), the angles you checked (correctness, tests, error handling, security, maintainability, etc.), what you found, and why that supports the verdict.
 This section is required even when the verdict is `Approved`.>
+- <Avoid: "I reviewed X for Y." Prefer: what you saw, how you verified it, and why it matters.
+Cross-check claims against tests and docs when applicable.>
+- <Write in a narrative style (bullets or paragraphs are both ok) and include the "because": what evidence supports the conclusion, and what would have changed your verdict.>
 - <Use this as a self-check quality gate: after drafting it, reread it and look for gaps; if you notice missing angles or insufficient evidence, go investigate, then update the review (and verdict) before finalizing.>

 ## Required Changes (if Not Approved)